Ravager11220/local-llm-wine-expert/README.md

 ### deployed: https://local-llm-wine-expert.vercel.app/
 # Local LLM Wine Expert

-A full-stack, decoupled local AI application that connects a native browser interface to a self-hosted neural network.
-The system delivers responsive, highly opinionated, and playful wine advice using a localized inference pipeline.
+A full-stack, decoupled local AI application that connects a native browser interface to a self-hosted local llm.
+The system delivers  playful wine advice using a local llm.
 <img width="1919" height="925" alt="image" src="https://github.com/user-attachments/assets/a9bb7067-3ba8-4fb9-86e7-2c720d401773" />

 ## Engineering Highlight: Zero-Framework, Zero-Dependency Implementation

 Every single line of this project—across the entire stack—was written by hand.

-* **Frontend:** Built entirely using native HTML5, vanilla CSS3, and raw JavaScript without reliance on React, Tailwind, or external UI libraries.
-This ensures an exceptionally lightweight footprint with zero third-party client dependencies.
+* **Frontend:** Built entirely using native HTML5, vanilla CSS3, and raw JavaScript.
+This ensures a lightweight footprint with zero third-party client dependencies.
-* **Backend:** Built directly on top of the native Python ASGI ecosystem using FastAPI and Uvicorn to manage asynchronous execution and data streaming.
+* **Backend:** Built directly on top of the Python ecosystem using FastAPI and Uvicorn to manage asynchronous execution.

 ---